How Can I Lose Weight Safely?

 Weight management is about long-term success.
-People who lose weight quickly by crash dieting or other extreme measures usually gain back all (and often more) of the pounds they lost because they haven't permanently changed their habits in a healthy way that they can stick with.
+People who lose weight quickly by crash dieting or other extreme measures usually gain back all (and often more) of the pounds they lost because they haven't changed their habits in a healthy way that they can stick with.

 Tips for Success

 Make it a family affair.
-Ask your mom or dad to lend help and support and to make dietary or lifestyle changes that will benefit the whole family, if possible.
-Teens who have the support of their families tend to have better results with their weight-management programs.
-But remember, you should all work together in a friendly and helpful way — making weight loss into a competition is a recipe for disaster!
+Ask your mom or dad to lend help and support.
+The goal is to make diet or lifestyle changes that will benefit the whole family.
+Teens who have the support of their families tend to have better results.

 Watch your drinks.
-It's amazing how many extra calories can be lurking in the sodas, juices, and other drinks that you take in every day.
+It's amazing how many calories are in the sodas, juices, and other drinks that you take in every day.
 Simply cutting out a can of soda or one sports drink can save you 150 calories or more each day.
 Drink water or other sugar-free drinks to quench your thirst and stay away from sugary juices and sodas.
-Switching from whole to nonfat or low-fat milk is also a good idea.
+Choosing nonfat or low-fat milk is also a good idea.

 Start small.
 Small changes are a lot easier to stick with than drastic ones.
 For example, give up regular soda or reduce the size of the portions you eat.
-When you have that down, start gradually introducing healthier foods and exercise into your life.
+When you have that down, you can make other changes, like introducing healthier foods and exercise into your life.

 Stop eating when you're full.
-Lots of people eat when they're bored, lonely, or stressed, or keep eating long after they're full out of habit.
-Try to pay attention as you eat and stop when you're full.
-Slowing down can help because it takes about 20 minutes for your brain to recognize how much is in your stomach.
+Pay attention as you eat and stop when you're comfortably full.
+Eating more slowly can help because it takes about 20 minutes for your brain to get the message that you are full.
 Sometimes taking a break before going for seconds can keep you from eating another serving.

-Avoid eating when you feel upset or bored — try to find something else to do instead (a walk around the block or a trip to the gym are good alternatives).
+Try not to eat when you feel upset or bored — find something else to do instead (a walk around the block or a trip to the gym are good alternatives).
 Many people find it's helpful to keep a diary of what they eat and when and what they are feeling.
 When you have to write it down, you might think twice before eating cookies.
-Reviewing the diary later can help them identify the emotions they have when they overeat or whether they have unhealthy habits.
-Your doctor or nutritionist can give you pointers on how to do this.
+Reviewing the diary later can also help them identify the emotions they have when they overeat.

 5 a day keep the pounds away.
 Ditch the junk food and dig out the fruits and veggies!
-Five servings of fruits and veggies aren't just a good idea to help you lose weight — they'll help keep your heart and the rest of your body healthy.
-Other suggestions for eating well: replace white bread with whole wheat, trade your sugary sodas for water and low-fat milk, and make sure you eat a healthy breakfast.
-Having low-sugar, whole-grain cereal and low-fat milk with a piece of fruit is a much better idea than inhaling a donut as you run to the bus stop or eating no breakfast at all!
-A nutritionist can give you lots of other snack and menu ideas.
+Five servings of fruits and veggies aren't just a good idea to help you lose weight — they'll help you feel full and keep your heart and the rest of your body healthy.
+Other suggestions for eating well:

 Avoid fad diets.
-It's never a good idea to trade meals for shakes or to give up a food group in the hope that you'll lose weight — we all need a variety of foods to stay healthy.
-Stay away from fad diets because you're still growing and need to make sure you get proper nutrients.
+It's never a good idea to trade meals for shakes or to give up a food group in the hope that you'll lose weight — we all need a variety of foods to get the nutrients we need to stay healthy.
 Avoid diet pills (even the over-the-counter or herbal variety).
 They can be dangerous to your health; besides, there's no evidence that they help keep weight off over the long term.

 Don't banish certain foods.
-Don't tell yourself you'll never again eat your absolutely favorite peanut butter chocolate ice cream or a bag of chips from the vending machine at school.
-Making these foods forbidden is sure to make you want them even more.
-Also, don't go fat free: You need to have some fat in your diet to stay healthy, so giving up all foods that have fat isn't a good idea.
+Don't tell yourself you'll never again eat your absolutely favorite peanut butter chocolate ice cream.
+Making all treats forbidden is sure to make you want them even more.
 The key to long-term success is making healthy choices most of the time.
 If you want a piece of cake at a party, go for it!
 But munch on the carrots rather than the chips to balance it out.

 Get moving.
 You may find that you don't need to cut calories as much as you need to get off your behind.
-Don't get stuck in the rut of thinking you have to play a team sport or take an aerobics class to get exercise.
+Don't get stuck thinking you have to play a team sport or take an aerobics class to get exercise.
 Try a variety of activities from hiking to cycling to dancing until you find ones you like.

 Not a jock?
 Find other ways to fit activity into your day: walk to school, jog up and down the stairs a couple of times before your morning shower, turn off the tube and help your parents in the garden, or take a stroll past your crush's house — anything that gets you moving.
 Your goal should be to work up to 60 minutes of exercise every day.
 But everyone has to begin somewhere.
 It's fine to start out by simply taking a few turns around the block after school and building up your levels of fitness gradually.